 - Project characteristics (project complexity, external influences, market conditions, project team)

 - Forecasting practices (forecasting methods, forecasting data, contingency management, reporting)

 - Management processes (project planning & execution, contracting, risk management, change management)

-Somewhat surprisingly, the single most important factor in project overruns was found to be the people element, including a mix of leadership, competency and human behavior.
+Somewhat surprisingly, the single most important factor in project overruns was found to be the people element.
+This consists of a mix of leadership, competency, and human behavior.
 RT-291 found evidence of systemic delays in reporting accurate cost and schedule variance, otherwise known as “the hockey stick effect,” named after the typical shape of curves depicting forecast change over time.

 If you think about it, this makes sense.

 Project teams are typically measured based on the outcome of a project i.e. the deviation of actual costs and schedule from planned.
 With outcome-centric evaluation, project teams will not feel compelled to become better predictors.
 Project managers express that the prediction of an overrun at completion raises concern, scrutiny, and suspicion from the home office.
 Therefore, project managers tend to adopt an optimistic and biased view toward the report of deviations with the hope that future corrective actions will effectively readdress performance.
 As a result, deviations tend to be reported very late in the project execution process (Back and Grau, “Four-casting for early predictability”).

 In order to increase the predictability of projects, executives must first and foremost address the human factor and culture within their organization.
 By institutionalizing and incentivizing proactive behaviors no longer driven by outcome-centric Variance Analysis but instead by Predictability Analysis.

 CII introduced the Predictability Index to help organizations do just that.
 The predictability index measures a project team’s ability to accurately and timely predict cost and schedule performance by assessing three core competencies: